sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/code_graph_context.md

+# Code graph context

+Code graph context is Cody's ability to respond to queries using contextual information of a codebase.
+We recommend configuring code graph context for the best Cody experience.

+## Relevant code files

+Cody reads relevant code files to increase the accuracy and quality of the response and make it match your own codebase's conventions.
+There are 2 ways Cody can find relevant code files: embeddings (preferred) and local keyword-based search.

-# Embeddings
+### Embeddings

-Embeddings are a semantic representation of text.
-Embeddings are usually floating-point vectors with 256+ elements.
-The useful thing about embeddings is that they allow us to search over textual information using a semantic correlation between the query and the text, not just syntactic (matching keywords).
-We are using embeddings to create a search index over an entire codebase which allows us to perform natural language code search over the codebase.
-Indexing involves splitting the **entire codebase** into searchable chunks, and sending them to the external service specified in the site config for embedding.
+Embeddings are a semantic representation of text that allow us to create a search index over an entire codebase.
+The process of creating embeddings involves us splitting the entire codebase into searchable chunks and sending them to the external service specified in the site config for embedding.
 The final embedding index is stored in a managed object storage service.
-The available storage configurations are listed in the next section.

-The instructions below are for configuring embeddings for your own codebase, which is available to anyone using Cody with a Sourcegraph Enterprise instance.
-If you're using Cody with Sourcegraph.com, you can use [these embeddings](../embedded-repos.md) that have been created by our team for open source repositories.
+Embeddings for relevant code files must be enabled for each repository that you'd like Cody to have context on.

-## Configuring embeddings
+### Configuring embeddings

 1. Go to **Site admin > Site configuration** (`/site-admin/configuration`) on your instance
 1. Add the following to configure OpenAI embeddings: